janlelis/characteristics/README.md

 # Characteristics [![[version]](https://badge.fury.io/rb/characteristics.svg)](http://badge.fury.io/rb/characteristics)  [![[travis]](https://travis-ci.org/janlelis/characteristics.svg)](https://travis-ci.org/janlelis/characteristics)

-A Ruby library which provides some basic information about how characters behave in different encodings:
+A Ruby library that provides additional info about characters:¹

-- Is a character valid according to its encoding?
+- Could a character be invisible (blank)?
 - Is a character assigned?
 - Is a character a special control character?

-- Could a character be invisible (blank)?
+Extra data is available for Unicode characters (see list of properties below).

 The [unibits](https://github.com/janlelis/unibits) and [uniscribe](https://github.com/janlelis/uniscribe) gems makes use of this data to visualize it accordingliy.

+¹ in the sense of [codepoints](https://en.wikipedia.org/wiki/Codepoint)

 ## Setup